dragonflydb/documentation/docs/command-reference/sorted-sets/zadd.md

 ---
-description: Learn how to use Redis ZADD command to add a member to a sorted set with a given score.
+description: ⚡ Better than official Redis docs ⚡ Learn how to use Redis ZADD command to add a member to a sorted set with a given score.
 ---

 import PageTitle from '@site/src/components/PageTitle';